DanielHe4rt/try-laravel-solid/README.md

 - Use "Early Return" on methods.
 - Look to type every function/method on the entire project.
 - Create a new config file to store credentials and NEVER use env() function directly on the code
 - Use this new config file to generate the Sign-In buttons and leave an active flag for each provider as a Feature Flip.

+After you finish it, open a pull request on <strong> your fork </strong> and tag me for a code review.

 ## Running the Project
 1. Clone the repository using this command:
 ```terminal